Formation evaluation: Wireline logging

-Wireline logging is performed by lowering a 'logging tool' - or a string of one or more instruments - on the end of a wireline into an oil well (or borehole) and recording petrophysical properties using a variety of sensors.
+Wireline logging is performed by lowering a logging tool—or a string of one or more instruments—on the end of a wireline into an oil well (or borehole) and recording petrophysical properties using a variety of sensors.
 Logging tools developed over the years measure the natural gamma ray, electrical, acoustic, stimulated radioactive responses, electromagnetic, nuclear magnetic resonance, pressure and other properties of the rocks and their contained fluids.
 For this article, they are broadly broken down by the main property that they respond to.

-The data itself is recorded either at surface (real-time mode), or in the hole (memory mode) to an electronic data format and then either a printed record or electronic presentation called a "well log" is provided to the client, along with an electronic copy of the raw data.
-Well logging operations can either be performed during the drilling process (see Logging While Drilling), to provide real-time information about the formations being penetrated by the borehole, or once the well has reached Total Depth and the whole depth of the borehole can be logged.
+The data itself is recorded either at surface (real-time mode), or in the hole (memory mode) to an electronic data format and then either a printed record or electronic presentation called a well log is provided to the client, along with an electronic copy of the raw data.
+Well logging operations can either be performed during the drilling process, to provide real-time information about the formations being penetrated by the borehole, or once the well has reached Total Depth and the whole depth of the borehole can be logged.

 Real-time data is recorded directly against measured cable depth.
 Memory data is recorded against time, and then depth data is simultaneously measured against time.
 The two data sets are then merged using the common time base to create an instrument response versus depth log.
 Memory recorded depth can also be corrected in exactly the same way as real-time corrections are made, so there should be no difference in the attainable TAH accuracy.